What is an abrasion?

 Wash your hands well.

-Wash the abraded area well with soap and water, but do not scrub the wound.
+Wash the abraded area well with soap and water, but don't scrub the wound.
 Remove any dirt particles from the area and let the water from the faucet run over it for several minutes.
-A dirty abrasion that is not well cleaned can cause scarring or infection
+A dirty abrasion that isn't well cleaned can cause scarring or infection

 Apply an antiseptic lotion, cream, or petroleum jelly.